Course Accessibility Checklist

 • True bulleted and numbered lists are used (asterisks and tab are avoided).

-• Header rows and column headings are specified.
+• Header rows and column headings are specified (Table Design > Table Style Options).

-• Hyperlink text is meaningful (avoids using “click here” or “read more”).
+• Hyperlink text is descriptive and meaningful (avoids using “click here” or “read more”).

 • All video content used in class or as a class resource (online, DVD, VHS) is accurately captioned (avoid unedited auto captions in YouTube and similar platforms).